Open-source • Production-ready • Docker-native

 Attach a report or dashboard to the page.

-Viewers log in and see their pages in the nav tree.
+Viewers log in and see their pages in the navigation tree.

 PBIHoster is designed to run behind a reverse proxy with HTTPS.
 Start with Docker Compose, then scale out.